KevinFocke/noisy_stocks_data_orchestrator/README.md

 * Gracefully recovers from failure to minimize service interruptions

 * Integrates back-end & front-end securely using Jamstack architecture

-* Observability into every aspect of the architecture

 * Strongly typed Python using Pydantic & Pandera to increase reliability